codeboxrcodehub/comforterpdocs/docs/comfortbookings/user-guide/dashboard.md

 + **Monthly Bookings Overview**: Displays a comparative analysis of bookings count trends.

 **Benefits**:
-+ Helps track yours bookings by date.
++ Helps track yours bookings by month.
++ Helps track orders by month.
 + Viewable as a detailed graph on the dashboard.
 + Supports informed business planning by **bookings summary** effectively.